Skip to content

 }

-You can also reduce tree to complex structure, for example to keep track of order of values in the tree, along with sum of all values in the tree.
+You can also reduce the tree to a complex structure, for example, to keep track of the order of values in the tree, along with the sum of all values in the tree.

 example/tree_test.go